 More information about Burma is available on the Burma page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States supports a peaceful, prosperous, and democratic Burma that respects the human rights of all its people.
-Burma remains a country in transition to democracy and faces significant ongoing challenges and deeply troubling human rights issues centered on a powerful military that acts with impunity.
+While Burma made some progress in its democratic transition over the past decade, since the February 1 military coup, Burma is facing a grave political, economic, human rights, and humanitarian crisis due to a brutal crackdown by a powerful military that acts with impunity.

-Partial elections in 2010 led to a peaceful transition from sixty years of authoritarian rule to a quasi-civilian government headed by former general Thein Sein.
-Under President Thein Sein, the Government of Burma initiated a series of political and economic reforms which resulted in a substantial opening of the long-isolated country.
-These reforms include the release of many political prisoners and child soldiers, the signing of a cease-fire agreement with eight major non-state ethnic groups, greater enjoyment of freedom of expression, including by the press, and parliamentary by-elections in 2012 in which pro-democracy leader Aung San Suu Kyi and her opposition party, the National League for Democracy (NLD), won 43 of the 45 contested seats.
+Elections in 2010 led to a peaceful transition from sixty years of authoritarian rule to a quasi-civilian government headed by former general Thein Sein.
+Under President Thein Sein, the Government of Burma initiated a series of political and economic reforms that resulted in a substantial opening of the long-isolated country.
+These reforms include the release of hundreds of political prisoners and child soldiers, the signing of a cease-fire agreement with eight major non-state ethnic armed groups, greater enjoyment of freedom of expression, including by the press, and parliamentary by-elections in 2012 in which pro-democracy leader Aung San Suu Kyi and her political party, the National League for Democracy (NLD), won 43 of the 45 contested seats.
 In historic national elections in 2015, the NLD won a majority of the total seats in the national parliament and in most state and regional parliaments.
-Despite significant structural and constitutional problems, including the reservation of 25 percent of parliamentary seats for the military; the disfranchisement of groups of people who had voted in previous elections, including the ethnic Rohingya; and the disqualification of candidates based on arbitrary application of citizenship and residency requirements, the 2015 election represented a fundamental step forward in Burma’s democratic transition.
-The new national parliament sat February 1, 2016, and National League for Democracy member Win Myint was inaugurated as the NLD’s second president on March 30, 2018.
-The new government has released hundreds of political prisoners in the four years it has been in power, though a disturbing pattern of arrest for speech deemed critical of the military or government has emerged.
+Despite significant structural and constitutional problems, including the reservation of 25 percent of parliamentary seats for the military, enough to block any constitutional amendments; the disfranchisement of groups of people who had voted in previous elections, including ethnic Rohingya, most of whom are Muslim; and the disqualification of candidates based on arbitrary application of citizenship and residency requirements, the 2015 elections represented a fundamental step forward in Burma’s democratic transition.

 The military government changed the country’s name to “Myanmar” in 1989.
 The United States government continues to use the name “Burma.”